Mahesh-100/CODTECH_Task2/README.md

-Titlee CodTech IT Solutions Internship - Task Documentation: ChatBot in Java
+# Titlee CodTech IT Solutions Internship - Task Documentation: ChatBot in Java

-This documrntationprovides a detailed explanation of the task assigned during the CodTech IT solutions Internship program. the task involves writing a java program to create a SampleChatbot .task documentations will cover the implementation details, retionals behaind the code structure, and insights into the programming techiques utilized. additionally , it will include about the interm, D. Mahesh Kumar, and his assigned ID, ICOD6731
+This documrntation provides a detailed explanation of the task assigned during the CodTech IT solutions Internship program. the task involves writing a java program to create a SampleChatbot .task documentations will cover the implementation details, retionals behaind the code structure, and insights into the programming techiques utilized. additionally , it will include about the interm, D. Mahesh Kumar, and his assigned ID, ICOD6731

 Interm Information.
 Name : D. Mahesh Kumar Intern ID:ICOD6731

 Task Description : the task assigned to D. Mahesh Kumar during the codtech IT solutions Internship program is to write a java program the create a SampleChatbot.
-#1.
-Introduction
+**1. Introduction**

 ChatBot is a simple Java-based chatbot program that simulates a conversation with users.

 It provides various features such as responding to greetings, sharing jokes, opening Notepad, providing current time and date, sharing random facts, offering recommendations, performing basic calculations, and allowing users to exit the conversation.

-#2.
-Features
+**2. Features**

 Greeting Response: The chatbot responds to greetings like "hi" and "hello" with a friendly message.